By Vanessa Wilson and Mark Cox, StorReduce

 StorReduce includes automated cloud-to-cloud replication.
 Any customer with data in more than one cloud can install StorReduce software on each cloud and then replicate data.
 The data moved is accessible by any cloud service.
 In addition, StorReduce’s reduction of the data volume enables organizations to affordably keep data in two clouds or two cloud regions to satisfy redundancy or compliance requirements.

-Data can be replicated from region to region within a single public cloud in the same way.
+You can replicate data from region to region within a single public cloud in the same way.

 Moving unstructured data

-StorReduce can be used to move general unstructured data to the cloud, such as data from corporate file servers, in the same way that it migrates tape and backup data to the cloud.
+You can use StorReduce to move general unstructured data to the cloud, such as data from corporate file servers, in the same way that it migrates tape and backup data to the cloud.
 Most data contains duplicate information and StorReduce reduces storage requirements on such data.

-StorReduce can be inserted into any private cloud with an object store and an S3-compatible interface, in the same manner as shown in the previous diagram for a public cloud.
+You can insert StorReduce into any private cloud with an object store and an Amazon S3-compatible interface, in the same manner as shown in the previous diagram for a public cloud.
 This can reduce the infrastructure required for storage of unstructured data by performing inline data deduplication.

 See additional documentation on the StorReduce website: